Cross-Country-Klaebo targets history, Pellegrino carries home hopes

 Cross-country skiing competitions will kick off on February 7, with the women's skiathlon – an event that combines the classic and freestyle disciplines of the sport.

-Overall there will be 12 medal events, six each for men and women, finishing with a gruelling 50-kilometre classic race over February 21 and 22.
+Overall there will be 12 medal events, six each for men and women, finishing with the 50-kilometre classic race.

 Skiers will race at the historic Tesero Cross Country Ski Centre, nestled beside a winding river and beneath slopes that gleam white against the steep mountain walls of the Italian Dolomites.
 REUTERS